peterprib/node-red-contrib-kafka-manager/README.md

 # Version

+0.2.2 Stopped bug where producer on connection initiates a null message.
+Fix bug with restart logic on fail and order of messages on failed retry

 0.2.1 When messages being queued as producer is waiting on connection or reconnection show producer in problem state.

 0.2.0 Add nodes consumer group and offset.